EngMohamedNor/LRRS_SRS/Doc/index.rst

 This system will benefit both the students and lecturers and the institution in general and it reduces the headaches related to lab report publication and submission.
-Tthe students will get a centralized location for all their lab report assignments and they will not miss any assignment.
+The students will get a centralized location for all their lab report assignments and they will not miss any assignment.